all-of-us/workbench/.github/CONTRIBUTING.md

 ## PR Approval Process

-* Get approval from at least one reviewer, preferably two.
+* In most cases, assign and get approval from one reviewer.
+PRs that may have an impact on other developers should include more than one, preferably two.
-* Ensure all CI tests and Codacy checks pass.
+* Ensure all CI tests and Codacy checks pass
+* Tag Product Owner and Designer for PRs that include UI improvements

 ## PR Completion

 * Use the "Squash and Merge" feature in github
-* Mark the jira ticket as "Done"
 * Delete the feature branch after all work is complete